Karnataka Police: Organization

+There are 7 police ranges and 32 police districts in the state.

 The police stations are the lowest units of the police department.
 There are 906 police stations, 230 circle offices, 91 SDPOs and 31 DPOs (including railway police) in Karnataka state.
 Police stations are headed by Inspector in towns and cities.
 There may be two to four Sub-Inspectors (S.I.) in addition to assistant sub-inspectors (A.S.I), Head Constables (H.C.) and police constables (P.C.).
 Rural police stations are headed by a sub-inspector or two sub-inspectors covering law and order and crime, depending on the station's importance and sensitivity.
 They are grouped into circles, comprising a sub-division.
 Sub-divisions are headed by Deputy Superintendents of Police and circles by Police Inspectors.
 Additional superintendent of police's (ASP's) are also there in some districts.